 When starting your massage, focus on the ball of the foot, not the toes, since that’s the true source of the problem.
 Try placing your thumbs at the top of the foot and the other fingers on the bottom of the foot, then pressing and massaging the bones in the ball of the foot, creating pressure on all sides of the bones.

 After your massage, try some stretches, grabbing the front of your foot and pulling it back towards you to open up space in the ball of the foot.

 Finally, apply ice to the ball of your foot.For many, at home treatments such as this will alleviate the pain of neuromas.
-If, however, at home treatments aren’t doing the treat, you may need to explore other options with your Houston podiatrist.
+If, however, at home treatments aren’t doing the trick, you may need to explore other options with your Houston podiatrist.